What are my rights?

 If it looks like there’s a problem with how a will was signed or witnessed, you might be able to challenge it.
 But if you’re thinking of doing this, know that the court can “cure” a will that doesn’t meet these formal requirements.
 To do so, the court has to be satisfied that the will is authentic.
 And that it records the deceased’s final intentions.
 The court can consider any record, document, email, or text message to help learn the deceased’s intentions for their estate.
 In fact, the court can declare that one of these documents is itself the will, in certain circumstances.

 “My cousin Sami had a stroke in 2010.
 He suffered from memory loss and facial paralysis.
 He had trouble walking and finding his words.
 He went through months of rehabilitation for his body and his brain.
-In early 2011, he asked a lawyer to help him make a will.
+In 2011, he asked a lawyer to help him make a will.
 In it, he named me and another cousin as the only beneficiaries.
-His sister Cynthia is now challenging the will on the basis that Sami wasn’t capable of signing it.
-She’d receive Sami’s whole estate if the court finds that Sami’s will isn’t valid.”
+His sister is now challenging the will on the basis that Sami wasn’t capable of signing it.
+She would receive Sami’s whole estate if the court finds that his will isn’t valid.”

 Even if a will appears to meet the technical requirements of the law, a court may decide it isn’t valid if the will-maker lacked the mental capacity to make it.
 This type of challenge is common with wills created late in life.
 Or when the will-maker has an illness that could affect their judgment, such as dementia.